KunalxKushwaha/Hand-Detection/README.md

 Hey!!
 <br>

-So Basically it detects the movements of your hands and shows the Symmetry on your hand.
+So Basically it detects the movements of your hands and shows the Symmetry on your hand.<br>

 Author - Kunal Kushwaha